gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 - On **Linux**:

-  Install curl and nvm. nvm is used to manage node and all its associated versions.
+  Install curl and nvm (Node Version Manager). nvm is used to manage node and all its associated versions.

   - Ubuntu, Debian, and other `apt` based distros:
     - Run `sudo apt-get install curl` to install curl which allows you to transfer data and download additional dependencies.